-Surgery is the only treatment and cure for inguinal hernia.
+Surgery is the only hernia treatment in Delhi and cure for inguinal hernia.
 Several doctors recommend surgery to repair a hernia because it prevents strangulation, that happens when a loop of intestine is trapped tightly in a hernia and the blood circulation is bring to a halt, that kills the tissue.

-In surgery doctor push the bulge back to place and strengthen the weakness in the abdominal wall.
+During hernia surgery in Delhi, doctor push the bulge back to place and strengthen the weakness in the abdominal wall.

 The operation is typically recommended if you’ve got a hernia that causes pain, severe or persistent symptoms, or if any serious complications develop.

 Laparoscopic hernia repair is similar to different laparoscopic surgery.
 Before surgery, general anesthesia is given, and a small cut (incision) is created in or just below the navel.
 The abdomen is inflated with air so the physician will see the abdominal (belly) organs.